artelydev/use-listen-on-animation-frame/README.md

    * usually you shouldn't do this, as we try to cut
    * performance costs, we don't want to invoke a bunch
-   * of functions even if tracked function return hasn't changed */ return true;
+   * of functions even if tracked function return hasn't changed *
+   * Listeners will be invoked even if player current time hasn't changed */ return true;
 };